biojava/biojava-tutorial/modfinder/supported-protein-modifications.md

 Navigation:
 [Home](../README.md)
 | [Book 3: The ModFinder Modules](README.md)
-| Chapter 2 - How to find all crystal contacts in a PDB structure
+| Chapter 2 - How to get a list of supported protein modifications

 Prev: [Chapter 1 : Installation](installation.md)